Help and Support Kids in Foster Care During Black History Month

 One simple way you can help kids in foster care during black history month is to simply share their stories.
 When you see a post on social media or an article in the news, share it!
 Help others learn more about kids in foster care.

 If you are a foster parent or mentor, you can help your foster children learn more about their historical and cultural backgrounds.
 This does not have to be an invasion of privacy.
 There are many books and films that explore the black and African-American experience.
-It is a beautiful opportunity to empower children through positive narratives.
+It is a beautiful opportunity to support foster kids during Black History Month through positive narratives.

 Conclusion